lily-ruddy/CSC120-A3/reflection.md

 - What are your initial impressions of Java?
 - Can you draw any conclusion about programming in general from the similarities or the differences between the two languages?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+- talked with my friend Lilliana and went to TA hours Lan & Zihan & Ashley